 - American Board of Commissioners for Foreign Missions (A.B.C.F.M.)

 - Arminius and the Remonstrants

 - Family, Illustrated, and Imperial Bibles of the 18th-19th Centuries

-View selected images from Andover-Harvard’s rare books on our blog.
+View selected images from Harvard Divinity School Library's rare books on our blog.

 The collections include first editions of Luther, Calvin, Melanchthon, Zwingli, and other reformers.
 They also include early Hebrew, Latin, and Greek bibles as well as many bibles in vernacular languages.
 Continental Protestant thought is the focus, though important English Puritan writers and other Dissenters are also included.

 As the national repository and library of record for the Unitarian Universalist tradition, the rare book collections include books, hymnals, periodicals, curricula, pamphlets, sermons, and other printed materials produced by the Unitarian Universalist Association and its predecessor organizations.

 The collections also include early editions of the works of the New England Puritans and first editions of most of the works of important ninteenth-century Unitarians and Universalists, such as William Ellery Channing, Theodore Parker, Hosea Ballou, and Ralph Waldo Emerson.
 The library holds a small collection of works from Channing’s personal library.
 A large gift from Harvard Divinity School Dean Douglas Horton and his wife Mildred supplied many books on Puritanism and Congregational polity, including first editions of Puritan divines such as Increase and Cotton Mather.